2008 Denver Broncos season: Week 11: at Atlanta Falcons

 Coming off their Thursday night road win over the Browns, the Broncos flew to the Georgia Dome for a Week 11 interconference duel with the Atlanta Falcons.
-In the first quarter, Denver drew first blood as rookie FB Peyton Hillis got a 7-yard TD run.
+In the first quarter, Denver drew first blood as rookie fullback Peyton Hillis got a 7-yard touchdown run.
 The Falcons answered with former Broncos kicker Jason Elam getting a 46-yard field goal.
-In the second quarter, Atlanta took the lead as Elam made a 36-yard field goal, while RB Michael Turner got a 9-yard TD run.
-This is still Matt Ryan's only loss at the Georgia Dome to date.
+In the second quarter, Atlanta took the lead as Elam made a 36-yard field goal, while running back Michael Turner got a 9-yard touchdown run.
+This was Matt Ryan's first loss at the Georgia Dome.

-In the third quarter, Denver regained the lead as Hillis got a 2-yard TD run.
+In the third quarter, Denver regained the lead as Hillis got a 2-yard touchdown run.
 In the fourth quarter, the Broncos increased their lead as kicker Matt Prater nailed a 20-yard field goal.
-The Falcons tried to rally as Turner got a 28-yard TD run, yet Denver replied as QB Jay Cutler completed a 9-yard TD pass to TE Daniel Graham.
+The Falcons tried to rally as Turner got a 28-yard touchdown run, yet Denver replied as quarterback Jay Cutler completed a 9-yard touchdown pass to tight end Daniel Graham.

 With the win, the Broncos improved to 6–4.

-On a side note, rookie FB Spencer Larsen became the first player in franchise history to start on offense and defense.
+On a side note, rookie fullback Spencer Larsen became the first player in franchise history to start on offense and defense.
 In addition to his fullback duties, he also started as middle linebacker, along with his special teams responsibilities.